alex-unruh/backend-base/README.md

   "name": "John Doe",
   "email": "johndoe@backend.com",
   "password": "johndoe123",
-  "profile": "Collaborator",
+  "profile": "Collaborator"
-  "status": "Active"
 }
 ```
-- Profile and status attributes are optional
+- Profile attribute is optional
 - The password is needed only in store requests, but is optional in updates
 - By default, the profile attribute can be: "Administrator" (default) or "Collaborator".
-The status need to be "Active" or "Inactive".
 This can be configured in _lang/en/auth.php_ file.
 - Only Administrators can manage users
 - A logged user cannot remove your own user
-- An Inactive user cannot login

 Enjoy.